 At Rivas Law Group, we’re never surprised by the lengths an insurance company claims adjuster will go to in order to get out of taking full responsibility for their policy holder’s actions.

-If you were in an auto accident in Lakeland, Florida, that involved another vehicle, you will probably receive a call from the other vehicle’s insurance agency.
+If you were in an auto accident in Lutz, Florida, that involved another vehicle, you will probably receive a call from the other vehicle’s insurance agency.
 They aren’t calling to see how you’re doing after the accident, they’re calling because they want to pay you as little as possible for your personal injuries and property damage.
 That’s their job.

 The Insurance Companies Are Not on Your Side

 “The insurance companies are not on your side.”
 You’ve probably heard this on a thousand personal injury attorney commercials in your lifetime.
 And it’s true.

 The person you’re talking to is called an insurance adjuster.
 Their job is to investigate claims and make decisions about settling those claims.
 Their goal is to get away with paying out as little as possible after an accident.